 This technology helps to balance the inflow of fuel to the combustion chamber and is the equivalent of intelligent automotive systems like EFI and vvti.

 The oil pump is also adjustable enabling you to control oil flow depending on the conditions.
 It also comes with a bigger bar, in fact, a 28-inch meaning it can comfortably handle the heavy-duty cutting tasks.

 If you want efficiency, I recommend the Husqvarna 465 because it has lower consumption yet the output is very powerful.

 - On the downside, the Husqvarna 465 Rancher is a little bit heavier than the other models.
-That means it is not suitable for amateurs.
+That means it’s not suitable for amateurs.
 If you are a starter in wood cutting, I suggest you buy a lighter chainsaw then you will advance as time goes by.
-But if you have the strength, you can as well go with the 465 Rancher.
+But if you have the strength, you may as well go with the 465 Rancher.

 - Another thing, it is noisier than the rest, but this is excusable considering it has a bigger engine.

 Husqvarna 450 vs 450e vs 450 vs 455 vs 460 vs 465 Rancher Features Comparison

 Now, we have come to the most important segment of today’s article.
 We want to put the Husqvarna chainsaw models in our discussion today to a contest.